 Well, think about it this way – it’s a 5% return.
 There aren’t many places to get that kind of return in a few minutes.

 Also, it’s worth it for me as I often plan purchases for my home improvements so I’m sure I’ll spend a certain amount.
 Since we decided to spend more on furnishing our home and getting it finished, I’ve been receiving all of my cashback payouts in the form of Amazon vouchers!

 TopCashback Gift Cards

-The range is wasn’t brilliant, but it was still a good discount.
+The range isn’t brilliant, but it’s still a good discount.
 Still, there are other useful ways of taking advantage of TopCashback gift cards.

 More TopCashback gift card perks:

 With TopCashback you can get these extra amounts on top of your cashback:

 - Get a 13% bonus on your cashback payout when you choose a Zeek gift card instead of cash.